cc24853/Final_Project_Documentation/README.md

 ### Section 2 Conclusion

 I am unsure of how to continue from here, as this means that both the keyboard and mouse are able to operate without any dedicated driver.
+Only these three hid drivers get restored when I plug in/unplug the mouse or keyboard while the other drivers are seemingly not critical for the mouse or keyboard to function.
 I do belive that the open source mouse driver I have will work.
 While it remains untested in any meaningful manner, using modinfo on the hid-generic driver will list three authors.
 One of these authors is the same author of my mouse driver I found, meaning it should work due to the fact another working driver is written by the same author.

 ## Conclusion